569 lines

 <p class="no-indent">John sighs and drops down onto the couch.
 He

-stretches out so Jake can’t take the seat beside him.</p>
+stretches out so Jake cant take the seat beside him.</p>

 <div class="chat type-rg type-hs-small">